Key takeaways

 Here’s an interactive walkthrough of the AI assistant, teaching you how to set up and use it.

-The AI Assistant interacts with your model and makes changes through C# scripts utilizing Tabular Editor’s powerful scripting engine.
+The AI Assistant interacts with your model and makes changes through C# scripts using Tabular Editor’s powerful scripting engine.
 The advantage is that the developer stays in control to assess and review the changes the model makes.
 Here is an example where the AI Assistant performs bulk changes to a table’s measures, adding display folders, descriptions, and format strings.
-The difference from other AI approaches is that the C# script is reviewed first, and the AI Assistant directly integrates with our C# Preview Changes feature, which we have also introduced in this release (See the next section).
+The difference from other AI approaches is that the C# script is reviewed first, and the AI Assistant directly integrates with our Run C# Scripts with change review feature, which we have also introduced in this release (see the next section).

 You will also notice in the video that the AI Assistant is integrated with the rest of the Tabular Editor UI so that you can refer to what you are working on inside the AI Assistant.
 This means that you can also interact directly with the BPA Analyzer to identify issues, fix them, and even write your own rules: